-- Responsibility of internal personnel and external collaborators;
+Responsibility of internal personnel and external collaborators;

-- Conflict of interest, protection of company assets and image;

-- Rules of behaviour in the management and recruitment of human resources;

-- Rules of behaviour in relations with public bodies (public administration, parties, trade unions and associations);

-- Rules of behaviour for the management of contributions and sponsorships;

-- Rules of behaviour for the management of relations with the media;

-- Rules of behaviour for the prevention of corporate crimes, crimes with the purpose of terrorism, computer crimes and unlawful data processing;

-- Protection of Intellectual Property and Privacy;

-- Principles on which the behaviour of ICF is based and of which strict compliance is required by the Recipients with regard to occupational health and safety;

-- Principles on which the behaviour of ICF is based and of which strict compliance is required by the Recipients with regard to the Environment;

-- Relations and rules of behaviour with stakeholders, shareholders, suppliers and external collaborators.
+&lt;sup>1 The indicated value refers only to the turnover of Industrie Chimiche Forestali S.p.A., equal to € 60.6 million.

+- Conflict of interest, protection of company assets and image; - Rules of behaviour in the management and recruitment of human resources; - Rules of behaviour in relations with public bodies (public administration, parties, trade unions and associations); - Rules of behaviour for the management of contributions and sponsorships; - Rules of behaviour for the management of relations with the media; - Rules of behaviour for the prevention of corporate crimes, crimes with the purpose of terrorism, computer crimes and unlawful data processing; - Protection of Intellectual Property and Privacy; - Principles on which the behaviour of ICF is based and of which strict compliance is required by the Recipients with regard to occupational health and safety; - Principles on which the behaviour of ICF is based and of which strict compliance is required by the Recipients with regard to the Environment; - Relations and rules of behaviour with stakeholders, shareholders, suppliers and external collaborators.